-Joyce will describe her frost mitigation strategies that were used nine times in 2020: six in the Spring and three in the Fall.
-She used propane-powered, trailer-mounted heaters called Frost Dragons and Agro-K’s potassium-based spray, KDL.
-With only two dragons and 27 acres she had to decide where to focus the dragons and when to use them.
+Joyce will describe the frost mitigation strategies she has used at Boxwood Winery in Northern Virginia since 2019.
+She’s used propane-powered, trailer-mounted heaters called Frost Dragons, and Agro-K’s potassium-based spray KDL to lower the freezing temperature of green tissues.
 Although not meant to be prescriptive, she will detail what she and her crew did and how well it worked.

-The fungus that causes grapevine powdery mildew spends its life on the outermost tissues of grapevine leaves and berries, bathed in sunlight, amidst cycles of light and darkness.
-They have evolved natural biochemical and genetic defenses against intense ultraviolet light from the sun, and repairs damage to its DNA as fast as it occurs, in a reaction that is driven by blue light.
-Cornell AgriTech leads an international team of scientists with the goal of turning this finely-evolved relationship against the pathogen.
-They do so by using UV at night, when DNA repair is not possible.
-By doing so they have successfully controlled powdery mildew to a degree comparable to that afforded by the best available fungicides, without injury to leaves or fruit.
-They have designed a number of tractor-drawn UV arrays that can be fabricated by end users, and have also worked with a builder of autonomous agricultural robots (Saga Robotics LLC) to produce the first autonomous robotic devices for grape IPM.
+Fungal plant pathogens evolved in a world bathed in sunlight, amidst cycles of light and darkness.
+They have evolved natural biochemical and genetic defenses against intense UV light from the sun, and repair damage to their DNA as it occurs, in a reaction from blue light.
+Cornell AgriTech leads a team of scientists with the goal of turning this finely-evolved relationship against the pathogen.
+By using UV at night, when DNA repair is not possible, they have successfully controlled grapevine powdery mildew to a degree comparable to that of the best fungicides, without injury to leaves or fruit.
+They have designed a number of tractor-drawn UV arrays that can be fabricated by end users, and have also worked with builders of agricultural robots to produce the first autonomous robotic devices for grape IPM.
 In parallel studies, UV use has suppressed mites and the sour rot complex.
 Paired with varietal resistance, the technology is also a useful supplement to suppress grapevine downy mildew.
 Research indicates that the technology can be applicable to many fungal and bacterial pathogens.
 David will discuss.

 Richard Leahy has organized major wine industry conference seminar programs from Pennsylvania to Minnesota since 1997, and has been writing about wines of Virginia and the East since 1986.
 In 2007 he organized the Virginia Wine Experience in London which brought the top 64 Virginia wines there for leading British wine media and trade to taste.
 He was a regional editor for Kevin Zraly’s American Wine Guide, and was Mid-Atlantic and Southern Editor for the Oxford Companion to the Wines of North America.
 He was East Coast Editor of Vineyard & Winery Management for over ten years.
 He is a member of the Society of Wine Educators and the Circle of Wine Writers.
 Richard’s book on Virginia wine, Beyond Jefferson’s Vines, now in a third edition, was first published in 2012 by Sterling Publishing.
 He also has a website and blog focused on wines of the East at www.richardleahy.com.